 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Offers for the Barclaycard Arrival Plus® World Elite Mastercard® and The Amex EveryDay® Preferred Credit Card from American Express are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Some offers may have expired.
 Please see our card marketplace for available offers.

 Want to earn more points on everyday purchases?

 With so many rewards-earning credit cards on the market, each offering their unique selling point, it can be hard to know which card to swipe for each purchase.
 Most cards are designed with a specific use in mind, offering bonus points on select purchase categories such as travel, gas, department stores, or office supplies, which makes deciding what card to use for each bonus category relatively simple.
 Determining which card to use for everyday purchases that don’t fall under a bonus category is a different story.

 For this post, we’re assuming that you are not: